Palm Beach County resident, 6, tests positive for coronavirus

 It is the youngest confirmed coronavirus case in the state.

 This is a developing story.
-Watch FOX 29 and refresh this story for the latest information.
+Watch WPTV NewsChannel 5 and refresh this story for the latest information.

 Follow Merris Badcock on Twitter for updates as they happen.